AEmotionStudio/ComfyUI-ChristmasTheme/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.
 Whether it's bug reports, feature suggestions, or pull requests, your help is appreciated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)